jonahlyn/dashboard/README.md

 ### Changing Passwords

-1. Change the vault password in `provisioner/vars/.vault_pass.txt`
+1. Change the vault password in `vars/.vault_pass.txt`
 2. Execute `ansible-vault encrypt_string`.
+You should prompted with the message `Reading plaintext input from stdin.`
-3. Enter a new password string followed by `control+d`.
+3. Enter a new password string followed by `enter` and then `control+d`.
 3. Copy and paste the encrypted string into `provisioner/vars/main.yml`.

+Note: If you are prompted for the vault password, something is wrong.
+Please check the following:

+- Make sure you are inside the `provisioner` directory.
+- Check that the `vars/.vault_pass.txt` exists and contains the vault password.
+- Make sure the `provisioner` directory and its contents are not world writable.
+- Make sure the `vars/.vault_pass.txt` is not executable.

 ## Development Server